-Prospectuses, reports to shareholders and proxy statements - The fund's fiscal year ends on November 30.
-Shareholders are provided updated summary prospectuses annually and at least semi-annually with reports showing the fund's investment portfolio or summary investment portfolio, financial statements and other information.
+Prospectuses, reports to shareholders and proxy statements - The fund's fiscal year ends on May 31.
+Shareholders are provided updated summary prospectuses annually and at least semi-annually with reports showing the fund's expenses, key statistics, holdings information and investment results (annual report only).
 Shareholders may request a copy of the fund's current prospectus at no cost by calling (800) 421-4225 or by sending an email request to prospectus@americanfunds.com.
 Shareholders may also access the fund's current summary prospectus, prospectus, statement of additional information and shareholder reports at capitalgroup.com/prospectus.
 The fund's annual financial statements are audited by the fund's independent registered public accounting firm, PricewaterhouseCoopers LLP.
 In addition, shareholders may also receive proxy statements for the fund.
 In an effort to reduce the volume of mail shareholders receive from the fund when a household owns more than one account, the Transfer Agent has taken steps to eliminate duplicate mailings of summary prospectuses, shareholder reports and proxy statements.
 To receive additional copies of a summary prospectus, report or proxy statement, shareholders should contact the Transfer Agent.